-1 Because most of the proceeds allocated by HVF to the SPCs were in reality contributions 2 to the DNC, HVF improperly reported the disbursements of these funds as transfers to the SPCs, 3 rather than transfers to the DNC, and the SPCs improperly reported these funds as transfers from 4 HVF and contributions from the individual donors.
+I Because most of the proceeds allocated by HVF to the SPCs were in reality contributions 2 to the DNC, HVF improperly reported the disbursements of these funds as transfers to the SPCs, 3 rather than transfers to the DNC, and the SPCs improperly reported these funds as transfers from 4 .
+HVF and contributions from the individual donors.
 Similarly, the DNC also improperly reported 5 the funds it received through the SPCs as transfers from the SPCs rather than as transfers from 6 HVF and contributions from the individual donors to HVF.90 Thus, it appears that HVF, the 7 SPCs, and the DNC violated the reporting obligations of the Act.
 Accordingly, we recommend 8 that the Commission find reason to believe that HVF, the SPCs, and the DNC violated 52 U.S.C.
 9 § 30104(a) and (b), and 11 C.F.R. § 104.3(a) and (b).
-10 Separately, each SPCs that is the subject of the referrals from RAD also 11 violated reporting requirements in connection with reporting specific transfers from HVF and to 12 the DNC. the Texas Democratic Party 13 14 failed to initially report receipts 15 from HVF and transfers to the DNC in reports filed with the Commission.
+10 Separately, each SPCs that is the subject of the referrals from RAD also 11 violated reporting requirements in connection with reporting specific transfers from HVF and to 12 the DNC. the Texas Democratic Party, the Democratic Party of South 13 Carolina, 14 and the Utah State Democratic Committee failed to initially report receipts .
+15 from HVF and transfers to the DNC in reports filed with the Commission.
 91 16 17 18 We recommend that the Commission open MURs for each of the RAD referrals, merge them 19 with MUR 7304, and find reason to believe that the Texas Democratic Party